+Parenting a child with Type 1 diabetes isn’t easy.
 Telling your child with diabetes about their condition is difficult.
-Trying to explain to them that they now have to eat according to a specified meal plan, that you will be monitoring their blood glucose using a diabetes device and they may have to take insulin shots, and that their diabetes is here to stay requires honesty, empathy, and patience.
+Trying to explain to them that they now have to eat according to a specified meal plan, that they will need glucose monitoring using a diabetes device that they may have to take insulin shots, and that their diabetes is here to stay requires honesty, empathy, and patience.
 Depending on their age, your child may feel angry, shocked, confused, and miserable.

 Here is how to help your child understand their diabetes.